obycode/DSCAlarmSmartThings/README.md

 The device type code allows you to control the ArduinoMega via the SmartThings physical graph.
 The  controller device type code has the following features:

-The Main Tile gives the status of the system and allows you to switch on the alarm in "stay" mode.
+The Main Tile gives the status of the system and allows you to disarm the system (by pressing the tile).
 Inside the device type:

-There is a 2x2 StatusTile that is the same as the main tile There are tiles to switch on the alarm in Stay and in Away mode There is a tile to toggle the chime
+StatusTile -  that is the same as the main tile
+There are tiles to switch on the alarm in Stay and in Away mode There is a tile to toggle the chime
+There is a tile to activate the PANIC alarm.
+To prevent false alrams, you must press this tile 3X.
+After pressing once, the tile will remind you to press twice more.
+After pressing twice, the tile will remind you to press once more.
+After pressing a thrid time, the PANIC alarm will sound.
+Note, for this to work, you must set the Preferences to indicate which Panic code has been configured for your alarm.
+If in doubt, try "B".
+And test the system!
+Preferences Tile
 And there are status tiles for up to 6 zones

 <img src="https://cloud.githubusercontent.com/assets/5625006/4344058/524cc110-4073-11e4-8fae-74a83419f47b.jpg" width="200px"  />